Tempo logotype

 Buyers evaluating a modular alternative to Planisware are usually weighing two different models of strategic portfolio management: Centralize governance in a dedicated enterprise platform, or embed governance where delivery happens.

-Planisware's pitch is centralization – a separate system of record for portfolio planning, scenario modeling, and executive decisioning.
-Tempo's pitch is delivery-fidelity – portfolio governance pulled from Jira worklogs, capacity plans, and account classifications.
+Planisware's pitch is centralization – a separate system of record where portfolio planning, scenario analysis, and investment decisions live above the delivery layer.
+Tempo's pitch is delivery-fidelity: portfolio governance pulled directly from Jira worklogs, capacity plans, and account classifications.

-For large enterprises with multi-industry program portfolios, the centralization model has real depth.
-For Jira-standardized organizations that need financial governance, capacity accuracy, and PvA reporting in the current quarter, the centralization model implies transformation cost the business case may not support.
+Large enterprises running multi-industry program portfolios will find real depth in centralization.
+For Jira-standardized organizations that need financial governance, capacity accuracy, and PvA reporting this quarter, that same centralization carries a transformation cost the business case may not support.

 This page compares the two products on purpose, financial depth, capacity planning, time tracking, AI, and Jira integration – so enterprise buyers can match the tool to the unsolved problem.